 S1.
-Activity Management and Mitigation Measures Implementing Monitoring Reference No. Organisation Organisation A. Desi gn / Project Preparati A.1.
+Activity Management and Mitigation Measures Implementing Monitoring Reference No. Organisation Organisation A. Des gn / Project Preparati A.1.
 Preparation of DPR Cultural properties along the alignment were identified.
 Religious structures were avoided by adjustment of alignment.
 (Refer Annexure 3.55).
 Design Consultant PMT EMAP Issues raised in public consultations were examined and suitably incorporated based on merit.
 These include parking areas and other road safety measures.
-Design Consultant PMT EMAP Road safety issue due to acute curves have been addressed by road realignment as given in Table 5.0 in Annexure 3.50 and according to Annexure 3.41 .
 Design Consultant PMT EMAP Loss of existing bus stops and waiting shed facilities were addressed by suitably relocating or integrating them to the design (Refer Annexure 3.43).
-Bus lay bys and bus waiting shed designs are provided in Annexure 3.53 .
+Bus lay bys and bus waiting shed designs are provided in Annexure 3.53.
 Design Consultant PMT EMAP Accident black spots were addressed by improving the road surface, road geometry, pedestrian facilities and bus bays.
-(Refer Annexure - 3.43).
+(For bus bay details refer Annexure - 3.43).
 Signages were given a high priority for all road junctions.
-Design Consultant PMT EMAP B. Pre- Construction Phase • B.1 Clearing the site All the cultural properties and common property resources being impacted due to the project should be relocated with prior approval of the concerned community / departments/ agencies before starting the construction.
+Design Consultant PMT EMAP B. Pre- Construction Phase B.1 Clearing the site All the cultural properties and common property resources being impacted due to the project should be relocated with prior approval of the concerned community / departments/ agencies before starting the construction.
 (Refer Annexure 3.55).
 PMT - NA B.2.
 Clearing of Avenue Trees Chainage wise number of trees to be felled for the corridor is shown in Annexure 3.49.
-Small trees shall be suitably transplanted to nearby puramboke land.
-PMT - BOQ No. 2
+Small trees shall be suitably transplanted to nearby puramboke land PMT - BOQ No. 2